Mindy Kaling: Awards and nominations

 In 2013, Entertainment Weekly identified Kaling as one of the "50 Coolest and Most Creative Entertainers" in Hollywood.
 In the same year, Kaling was recognized by Time magazine as one of the 100 most influential people in the world.
+In March 2023, Kaling was awarded the 2021 National Medal of Arts from the US president Joe Biden in the White House.